Code-Institute-Submissions/eHand/docs/testing.md

     packages payment page and purchase a premium subscription.
     I expect some visual confirmation of a successful transaction.
 * :clipboard: RESULT:
-    * Upon all cases of testing i was able to enter the stripe test card data and successfully subscribe to a premium membership.
+    * Upon all cases of testing, I was able to enter the stripe test card data and successfully subscribe to a premium membership.

 * :hammer: TEST:
-    * I expect that i can cancel my premium subscription at any stage.
+    * I expect that I can cancel my premium subscription at any stage.
 * :clipboard: RESULT:
     * User can cancel their subscription from the profile page at any stage.